Impact Campaign Open Call

 Across all of our programs, Represent Justice is committed to building narrative power for currently and formerly-incarcerated communities, who are often excluded from accessing the resources to document and distribute their own stories.
 Your project should be meaningfully led by currently, or formerly, incarcerated people.
 Examples are projects that are (co)directed, (co)produced, or (co)written by a person who is currently, or formerly, incarcerated.

-Over the past fifty years, rates of incarceration in the United States have soared, disproportionately impacting Black and brown communities, and today 2 million people are incarcerated and 3.8 million are under justice system supervision.
-We are looking for films and series that examine the systems driving mass incarceration and shine a light on the harms these systems perpetuate; explore the humanity and dignity of people who are currently incarcerated or who have been incarcerated; and/or share a vision of a justice system that protects people who are vulnerable, rather than continuing to reinforce cycles of violence.
+We are looking for films and series that examine the systems driving mass incarceration and shine a light on the harms these systems perpetuate.
+We are committed to sharing stories that explore the humanity and dignity of people who are currently incarcerated or who have been incarcerated.
+We also strive to share a vision of a justice system that protects people who are vulnerable, rather than continuing to reinforce cycles of violence.

 Stories well told shape the narratives we tell about ourselves, change our culture, influence policies, and are focal points for investing in community-based solutions.
 We are looking for projects where the film team as a whole sees the potential for their project to influence people and lead them to new perspectives.